 - Possible gain from the disposition of the home

-To calculate the debt cancellation on a Form 982, subtract the fair market value of the home (as reported on the 1099-C, box 7) from the total amount of the debt just before the foreclosure.
-A number greater than zero will represent debt forgiveness income and should be carried to line 21 (other income) of page 1 of your 1040 tax form.
-As with most elements of the tax code, there are exclusions and exceptions, which we’ll discuss.
+To calculate the debt cancellation on Form 982, subtract the fair market value of the home (as reported on the 1099-C, Box 7) from the total amount of the debt just before the foreclosure.
+A number greater than zero represents debt forgiveness income and carries to Line 21 (other income) of Page 1 of your 1040 tax form.

 What Isn’t Covered

-Note the use of the word “generally” in the IRS explanation.
+The IRS explanation uses the word “generally.”
 It’s possibly the single most loaded word appearing in IRS regulations.
-And this ambiguous escape clause of a word shows up in their regulations quite frequently.
-In this case, it means that not all foreclosures and short sales are covered, so you need to know if the act can really help you or not.
+And this ambiguous escape clause shows up in their regulations quite frequently.
+In this case, it means that not all foreclosures and short sales are covered, so you need to know if the act can help you or not.

-There are two notable, significant exceptions to the act:
+There are two notable exceptions to the act:

-- Second homes and investment properties are not covered by the act.
+- The act doesn’t cover second homes and investment properties.
 If a lender forgives your debt on either of these property types, you must report it as income.
 The provisions of the act apply only to your principal residence.

-Similarly, home equity lines of credit and second mortgages that you may take after purchasing your home will also be excluded.
-But if you use the proceeds to make major improvements to your home, then that money will be protected.
+Similarly, home equity lines of credit and second mortgages you take after purchasing your home are also excluded.
+But if you use the proceeds to make major improvements to your home, then that money is protected.

 Some good news: Even if you find yourself in one of the exceptions to the act, you can exclude up to $250,000 ($500,000 if married filing jointly) under the one-time exclusion of a gain on a primary residence.

-If you fall into one of these exceptions, or if the IRS finds another reason that their “generally” clause blocks you out, you can still find relief in other parts of the tax code.
+If you fall into one of these exceptions or if the IRS finds another reason their “generally” clause blocks you out, you can still find relief in other parts of the tax code.

 - Bankruptcy.
 If your home and mortgage are included and discharged through bankruptcy, the forgiven debt is generally not taxable.

-- Non-recourse Loans.
-In several states, home loans are “non-recourse,” which means that your lender’s remedy for default is limited to the value of the property secured by your loan.
-The lender may not pursue your other assets in an effort to satisfy the debt.
-Forgiveness of a non-recourse loan does not represent taxable income to the borrower.
-Mortgages are non-recourse in 12 states (AK, AZ, CA, CO, FL, ID, MN, NC, ND, TX, UT, WA), but check with your attorney to see if there are any other provisions in your community.
+- Nonrecourse Loans.
+In several states, home loans are “nonrecourse,” which means your lender’s remedy for default is limited to the value of the property secured by your loan.
+The lender may not pursue your other assets to satisfy the debt.
+Forgiveness of a nonrecourse loan doesn’t represent taxable income to the borrower.
+Mortgages are nonrecourse in 12 states (Alaska, Arizona, California, Connecticut, Idaho, Minnesota, North Carolina, North Dakota, Oregon, Texas, Utah, and Washington state).
+But check with your attorney to see if there are any other provisions in your community.

 - Insolvency.
-If your total liabilities exceed your total liabilities, then you are technically “insolvent,” and forgiven debt may qualify under the insolvency exclusion.
-If you’re insolvent, normally the IRS won’t require you to include forgiven debts in your income.
+If your total liabilities exceed your total assets, then you’re technically “insolvent,” and forgiven debt may qualify under the insolvency exclusion.
+If you’re insolvent, the IRS doesn’t usually require you to include forgiven debts in your income.
 If you think you fall into this category, talk with your tax attorney.
-The substantiation requirements for this exclusion are considerable, and you’ll need a pro to help you prepare the paperwork.
+The substantiation requirements for this exclusion are considerable, and you need a pro to help you prepare the paperwork.